Ofqual is killing off contemporary foreign language schooling

 Prof Sarah Colvin Schröder Professor of German, University of Cambridge

-Prof Ingo Cornils Professor of German studies, University of Leeds
+Prof Ingo Cornils Professor of German Studies, University of Leeds

 Dr. Sebastian Coxon Lecturer in German, UCL